drasticactions/AwfulRedux/README.md

 # What's the difference between this an Awful-Forums-Reader?!?

 This is an updated version that uses Template 10 for a back end framework.
-I could have branched it, but I didn't :effort:.
+I could have branched it, but I didn't.